thsin101/thesis_phishing_game/README.md

 # Project description
 This project is part of the bachelor thesis of Thomas Sinner.

 The project is an interactive educational game designed to raise awareness of phishing.
 It simulates a spear phishing process in which players must identify suspicious emails and analyze social media information.
 The game consists of various missions that are completed step by step.

+The game will be public available until the 31.10.2025 under the following Link: [INSERT]
 # Project structure
 - **Data Analysis**
   Located in the `data_analysis` folder, it contains: